k-isaacs/TOR-Browser-Threat-Hunt/README.md

 <h2>Final Assessment</h2>

 <p>
-The reviewed file, process, and network events on device ki-stigs show that tor-related software was downloaded, executed silently, launched, and used under the labuser account during the reviewed time window.
-The evidence includes execution of
+The reviewed file, process, and network events support that tor-related software was downloaded, executed silently, launched, and used on device ki-stigs under the labuser account during the reviewed time window.
-<code>tor-browser-windows-x86_64-portable-15.0.9.exe</code> with the <code>/S</code>
-switch, creation of tor-related files on the Desktop, launch of
-<code>firefox.exe</code> and <code>tor.exe</code>, and successful network connections
-consistent with tor activity.
 If this activity was not authorized, the device should be reviewed for containment and management should be notified for follow-on investigation.
 </p>